Budgeting Case Study: How I Increased My Savings by 105% in 1 Hour

 You will update your monthly calendar every day.

 I recommend keeping track of two things, a category that you struggle with spending too much and your no spend days.
-For example, I track my grocery shopping and no spend days.

-Grocery shopping has always been a little bit of a challenge for me.
-If I’ve gone to the grocery store three times in one week, there’s a problem.
-It usually means I haven’t meal planned and I need to slow down on my grocery spending.
+If I've gone to the grocery store three times in one week, there's a problem.
+It usually means I haven't meal planned and I need to slow down on my grocery spending.

 It’s a great way of understanding what you need to change.